MansoorehMontazerin/Vision-Transformer_EMG/README.md

-** Vision Transformer-Based Hand Gesture Recognition with HD-sEMG Signals **
+# Vision Transformer-Based Hand Gesture Recognition with HD-sEMG Signals

 * This is the official PyTorch code for a **Vision Transformer (ViT)** that is designed for gesture recognition with 3D High-Density sEMG (HD-sEMG) signals.
-* For detailed explanation please refer to one of the following papers:
+* For a detailed explanation please refer to one of the following papers or send an email to montazerin97@gmail.com:

   <ol type="1">